brookshelley/brookshelley.github.com/movies.md

     I blame my friend Andy – they wanted to watch this because they were tired and we thought it'd be cute.
 It was very cute, but also pretty silly.
 I dunno.
 Kids probably loved it.
 There's some good cats.

+29. **Atomic Blonde**

+    Charlize Theron as a queer badass assassin/spy?
+Sold.
+Because this is mainstream Hollywood, of course that doesn't last, but still... this was a fun romp.
+A summer movie devoid of substance, but thick and heavy with style and silliness.

 ## 2016

 1. **Nine Lives**